The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Indicators of Compromise

-• Presence of DBUtilDrv2.sys driver versions 2.5 or 2.6 in the Windows driver directory
+• Presence of DBUtilDrv2.sys versions 2.5 or 2.6 on disk, particularly in user-writable directories or temporary paths.

 Detection Strategies